 Ingredients

-2. Meanwhile, take a large bowl and beat the eggs with honey (or sugar), then add melted butter and a pinch of salt.
+2. Meanwhile, take a large bowl and beat the eggs with honey, then add melted butter and a pinch of salt.
 Continue mixing until combined.

 4. Start adding sieved flour to the egg mixture.
 You'll want to add it in 2-3 batches to ensure it incorporates well.

 5. Cover the dough with a clean kitchen towel and set aside for the first rise in a warm place.
-The rising time will depend on the type of yeast, the sweetener used, and the temperature in the room.
+The rise time depends on the type of yeast, the sweetener used, and the room temperature.

-We've noticed that a honey-based dough tends to rise much slower than a sugar-based dough.
-Check occasionally to see if the volume is growing (it needs to double in size).
+I've noticed that a honey-based dough tends to rise more slowly than a sugar-based dough.
+Check periodically to see if the volume is increasing (it needs to double).

 6. Once the dough has risen, transfer it to a clean, lightly floured work surface.
-Roll the dough into an approximately ¼-inch-thick large rectangle.
+Roll the dough into a large rectangle approximately ¼ inch thick.

 7. Spread the soft butter all over the dough, leaving 1 inch along the longest rectangular edges.
 This will allow you to close the roll once ready and ensure it doesn't open up while baking.

-Place the roll pieces into a casserole dish (there is no need to grease it beforehand), cover with a towel, and leave it for a second rise (about an hour).
-If you cut the roll into equally sized pieces well, you'll end up with an even layer of brioche rolls.
+Place the roll pieces in a casserole dish (no need to grease it beforehand), cover with a towel, and let it rise for a second time (about an hour).
+If you cut the roll into equal-sized pieces, you'll end up with an even layer of brioche rolls.

 You might need more than one casserole dish, depending on its size and the number of rolls you have.

 Note: Leave 2-3 inches between the rolls to allow for rising.
-If you leave too little spacing, the middle parts of the rolls might climb out while baking.
+If you leave too little space, the middle parts of the rolls might rise out of the pan while baking.
 It's not a tragedy, though.
 Usually, you can press them back in once you've taken them out of the oven.
-However, it could negatively affect the overall look of the dessert.
+However, it could negatively affect the dessert's overall appearance.

 10. About 15-20 minutes before the estimated end of proofing, switch on the oven and preheat it, setting the temperature to 390 °F (200 °C).